Addressing Workforce Needs Through Youth Apprenticeships

 The Vail Valley Partnership (VVP) launched an apprenticeship program to support the workforce needs of local businesses and equip local youth with the skills and experiences needed to find sustainable jobs to keep them in the community.

-From the beginning, VVP saw the importance of listening to the needs of a wide variety of community stakeholders through a thoughtful process.
-But, it also felt the urgent need to act.
+From the beginning, VVP saw the importance of listening to a variety of community stakeholders using a thoughtful process.
+It also felt the urgent need to act.
 A rural resort community with a high cost of living, the valley was experiencing an outmigration of talent between the ages of 31-64, a key middle management demographic.

 Working collaboratively with employers, workforce partners and community leaders, VVP launched its CareerWise Modern Youth Apprenticeship program as a key element of a comprehensive workforce development strategy developed to serve its unique rural setting.
 VVP serves as an intermediary, working with businesses, educators and students to create a program that addresses workforce needs and helps local students gain real-world skills and credentials that provide them with options to enter the workplace in a high-paying job or continue their education.